-Supplementary Methods 4: Modelling suitable environmental space for tree cover
+Supplementary Methods 4: Modelling suitable environmental space for global tree cover

-We [24]combined 10,000 randomly selected tree cover records with the environmental surfaces (Table S2) to produce spatially explicit models of habitat suitability for tree cover using a species distribution modelling approach [29].
+We randomly selected 10,000 spatially balanced cells that according to the data generated by Hansen et al. [24] had crown cover ≥50% in 2000.
+These records were combined with environmental surfaces (Table S1) to produce spatially explicit models of habitat suitability for tree cover using a Species Distribution Modelling approach [29].
 The procedure was repeated 10 times, each time using another random sample, to ensure that the results are not influenced by the selection of records.
 We used the suite of models implemented in the R library ‘dismo’ [30], of which MaxEnt [31] performed best.
 Model performance was measured in terms of accuracy of predictions and response curves (expert opinion), and the Area Under Curve (AUC) of the Receiver Operating Characteristic (ROC) for test data under 10-fold cross validation.
 We used two thresholds for converting the continuous probabilities to binary data: (1) a threshold that mainly focusses on minimizing the rate of false negatives (specifically, that minimizes 6 * training omission rate + 0.04 * cumulative threshold + 1.6 * fractional predicted area), and (2) a threshold that results in equal entropy of thresholded and original distributions.
 Thresholds that maximize sensitivity plus specificity tended to under-predict the area of suitable habitat, and were therefore discarded.
 We calculated the mean and the range of the predictions produced with the two selected thresholds.

 MaxEnt has an inbuilt regularization method (L1-regularization) for predictor selection and performs reliably in the presence of correlated variables [32].
 However, there is a risk that the contribution of a driving variable towards explaining the distribution is assigned to another strongly correlated variable.
-Therefore we present all collinear variables in Table S2.
+Therefore we present all collinear variables in Table S1.

-In the presentation of our results, we are making the assumption that the distribution of environmentally suitable habitats has been approximately stable since ~8,000 BCE.
+In the presentation of our results, we are making the assumption that the distribution of environmentally suitable habitats has been approximately stable since ~8,000 BCE (Before Common Era).

-Supplementary Results 4: Results of the accuracy assessments
+Supplementary Results 1: Results of the accuracy assessments